SPECIES GUIDANCE

 Our recent tree audit has revealed that of 1110 trees STfL have planted, 418 trees (43%) are within the Rosacea Family, including 173 Prunus, 126 Sorbus, 114 Malus, 40 Pyrus and 30 Crateagus.
 This means we are exceeding the target of planting no more than 30% of street trees in the same family.

-• Acer Platanoides Crimson Sentry
+• Acer Platanoides Crimson Sentry - avaiable

-• Cornus mas - can be be difficult to source
+• Cornus mas - available

-• Crataegus monogyna Stricta Hawthorn* - available
+• Crataegus monogyna Stricta Hawthorn* - not available

 • Ligustrum japonicum Japanese Tree Privet - available

-• Malus Evereste Crab apple* - available
+• Malus Evereste Crab apple* - available - doesn’t always do well

 • Malus Toringo Crab apple* - available